Mature Masculine

 The dignified person can laugh at themselves because their worth isn't threatened by humor.
 They can tease others because they know where the line is.
 Others feel safe around them.
 There is freedom, but it is freedom with care.

-This is why the best comedians often have a quality of dignity.
-Their humor welcomes people in, rather than pushing them away, and the audience senses that kindness beneath the jokes.
+The best comedians have dignity.
+Their humor welcomes people in rather than pushing them away, and the audience senses that kindness beneath the jokes.
 This graciousness is the difference between comedy that hurts and comedy that heals.

 The Shadows of Dignity